First Reformed Church of Nyack

 • Giving

-1620 - Dutch started to come to the North American Continent and settle in the Northeast and in this area along the banks of the Hudson River
+1620 - Dutch started coming to North America to settle in this area along the Hudson River

 1740 - movement started to have ministers educated and ordained here in America

-1766 - finally approved; establishment of Queens College; now known as Rutgers University in New Brunswick, New Jersey
+1766 - establishment of Queens College, now known as Rutgers University in New Brunswick, NJ

-1812-1813 - petitioned the classis to establish a Reformed church in Nyack - denied
+1812-1813 - petition to the classis to establish a Reformed church in Nyack denied

 1830 - interest continued to grow in establishing a Reformed church in Nyack; became very vocal